The conscious meeting of the “I” and the “We”

 And conversely, the awakening world needs the unique depth of each of us to know itself!

-When we can entertain both of these at the same time, we’re at what I call the Singular Place of Dual Blessing.
-Everyone experiences it their own way, of course, yet the rules for participating apply to all.
+When we can entertain both of these at the same time, we’re at the Singular Place of Dual Blessing.

 Now we’ve come to the place when both our individual perspective and feeling, and the larger whole are in awareness at the same time.
 Now we start to see that the “them” we were keeping out is also our own depth.

-Now we see more deeply that the profound problems of the interconnected world – climate change, war, poverty, resource depletion, environmental system decay – can’t be excluded or made into “them” in any way.
+Now we see more deeply that the profound problems of the interconnected world – pandemics and social control, war, poverty, resource depletion, environmental system decay – can’t be excluded or made into “them” in any way.

 We see that in a real way, the future is up to us.